Letter of Invitation & Additional ANEBF Information

 ELIGIBILITY: High school musicians (grades 10-12) recommended by their high school band director are eligible.

-GUEST CONDUCTORS: The 2014 Festival Symphonic Band will be conducted by composer/music educator Jack Stamp.
-The Festival Concert Band will be conducted by the Director of Bands at Gettysburg College (PA) Russell McCutcheon.
+GUEST CONDUCTORS: The 2015 Festival Symphonic Band will be conducted by composer/music educator Jack Stamp.
+The Festival Concert Band will be conducted by the composer/music educator Scott Watson.
 I believe that your students will find it especially rewarding to have this opportunity to perform music with either of these outstanding composers as their conductor.

 ALL NEW ENGLAND FESTIVAL BANDS: Each of these bands will provide a memorable musical and educational experience for the proficient music student and will afford an opportunity to combine the efforts of talented musicians from throughout the New England area.
 Please help your students to understand that, at this festival, there is no “first band” and no “second band.”
 Once the overall selections are made and ranked, students are placed by alternation in one group or the other.
 The terms “Symphonic Band” and “Concert Band” are just the terms used to distinguish the ensembles.
 The size of the group is determined by the amount of space in their rehearsal area.
 The differences in performance quality will depend mostly on the suitability of the music selected and the conductor’s use of the rehearsal time.

 FEE: The cost for each high school participant is $25.00.
 This registration fee is payable at the time of the notification of selection and acceptance by the student.
 There is no registration fee for participating directors.